jbleakl36/Matthew-and-Joshua-Pi-in-the-Sky/README.md

 ## What do we need to learn?
 * How slingshots work
-* How tomake the launcher safe
+* How to make the launcher safe
 * How the circuit boards work
 * How to collect data correctly
 * how to successfully build the slingshot.